 \section{Introduction}

 Many questions in number theory that involve two interacting groups of symmetries contained in a Lie group can be addressed using methods of homogeneous dynamics.
 One such class of problems was proposed by Duke, Rudnick and Sarnak~\cite{DRS}, where one wants to study the density of integer points on affine varieties defined over $\Q$ which admit transitive action of a semisimple Lie group.
-In this case one symmetry group is an arithmetic lattice which preserves the integer points and the other being a reductive group, which is the stabiliser of a rational point in the variety.
-In such a situation, due to a finiteness result of Borel and Harish-Chandra, the question reduces to consi\-dering density of points on discrete orbits of lattices in semisimple Lie groups with reductive stabilizers.
+In this case one symmetry group is an arithmetic lattice which preserves the integer points and the other being a reductive group, which is the stabilizer of a rational point in the variety.
+In such a situation, due to a finiteness result of Borel and Harish-Chandra, the question reduces to considering density of points on discrete orbits of lattices in semisimple Lie groups with reductive stabilizers.
 The approach suggested by \cite{DRS} involves understanding the limit distributions of translates of closed orbits of reductive subgroups on finite volume (or periodic) homogeneous spaces of semisimple groups by various sequences of elements of the semisimple group.
-Describing the precise algebraic relation between the sequences and the limiting measures is a key to this method.
+Finding the precise algebraic relation between the translating sequences, the reductive subgroup, and the limiting distributions is a key to this method.

-In \cite{DRS} it was shown that if $H$ is a symmetric subgroup of a semisimple Lie groups $G$ with an irreducible lattice $\Gamma$ which also intersects $H$ in a lattice, then for any sequence $y_{n}\to\infty$ in $G$ modulo $H$, one has that the sequence $y_{n}\mu_{H}$ gets equidistributed in $G/\Gamma$ (with respect to a $G$-invariant probability measure), where $\mu_{H}$ denotes the $H$-invariant probability measure on $H/H\cap\Gamma\hookrightarrow G/\Gamma$.
+In \cite{DRS} it was shown that if $H$ is a symmetric subgroup of a semisimple Lie groups $G$ with an irreducible lattice $\Gamma$ which also intersects $H$ in a lattice, then for any sequence $y_{n}\to\infty$ in $G$ modulo $H$, one has that the sequence $y_{n}\mu_{H}$ gets equidistributed in $G/\Gamma$ (with respect to a $G$-invariant probability measure), where $ \mu_{H}$ denotes the $H$-invariant probability measure on $H/H\cap\Gamma\hookrightarrow G/\Gamma$.
 The result was proved using deep results on spectral theory of $L^{2}(G/\Gamma)$.
-Later the same conclusion was obtained by Eskin and McMullen~\cite{EM} using homogeneous dynamics, namely the mixing property of the geodesic flow.
+Later the same conclusion was obtained by Eskin and McMullen~\cite{EM} using the mixing property of certain subgroup actions on homogeneous spaces.